SC allows Kashmiri student to visit Anantnag to meet parents

-New Delhi [India], Aug 28 (ANI): The Supreme Court on Wednesday allowed Kashmiri student Mohammad Aleem Sayed to travel to Anantnag to meet his parents.
+New Delhi [India], Aug 28 (ANI): The Supreme Court on Wednesday allowed Kashmiri student Mohammad Aleem Syed to travel to Anantnag to meet his parents.

 The apex court has also directed the Jammu and Kashmir administration to provide police protection to Sayed.